Porsche 908: 1972–1981

 For 1972, the 5,000 cc Group 5 sports car category was discontinued, and the 917 and its main rival, the Ferrari 512, became obsolete, as did Lola T70, Ford GT40 and others.
 In the 3,000 cc category, renamed "Group 5 sports cars", Porsche's main advantage had been their low weight, as the engine was underpowered with 370 PS.
 The new rules required a much higher weight (650 kg) than Porsche could achieve (well under 600 kg), giving the advantage to the Ferrari 312PB, Alfa Romeo T33TT and Matra with their more powerful F1-derived V12 engines that had 420 hp or more, even in endurance trim.

-Porsche decided to end its 20-year history of factory sports car racing and sold the 908/03 cars to customers.
-Besides developing the 917/10 turbo for the Can Am series, the Zuffenhausen-based company focused on the development of the already aging Porsche 911, testing the 911 flat-six with turbochargers.
-Yet a three-year-old Porsche 908LH coupé was entered by Reinhold Joest in the 1972 24 Hours of Le Mans, finishing third.
+A three-year-old Porsche 908LH coupé was entered by Reinhold Joest in the 1972 24 Hours of Le Mans, finishing third.
 Customers continued to race several 908/03s, fitted with extra weight as required by the rules.

 In 1975, some 908s were fitted with turbocharged engines, similar to those used in the Porsche 934 GT car, but downsized.
 Even with 2.1-litre and a turbo factor of 1.4, the turbos by now outpowered normally aspirated 3-litre engines.
 Taking advantage of that, in 1976 the factory developed the Porsche 936 to compete in the new Group 6 two-seater racing car category that replaced the Group 5 sports car class.
 Unlike the 934 and 935, Porsche did not offer the 936 for sale, entering it in a few races only, mostly at Le Mans.
 Several customer 908s were upgraded with 936-style bodywork, though.
 The Porsche 908/80 turbo of Joest and Ickx, which finished second in the 1980 24 Hours of Le Mans, turned out later to have a real Porsche 936 chassis.

+Legacy

 The 908 won the 1000 km Nürburgring in three different decades, winning four years in a row from 1968 to 1971 and again in 1980, utilizing turbocharging for its final victory.
 Some 908s are still raced currently in competitions such as the Classic Endurance Racing (CER) series.